WacArteec/DRAWFRAMEONASM/README.md

 The main file is Drawer.asm
 Another files are for testing functions like clearing screen

-input format: length width color message
+input format: width heigth color messages (example: drawer.com 20 05 05 HELLO)
+u must write width, heigth and color by 2 symbol, like